scottjonesdev/pantry-of-plants/content/posts/chocolate-chip-muffins.md

 ***

-[^1]: I like to use [Califia Unsweetened Almond](https://vegansupply.ca/products/califia-farms-unsweetened-almond-milk-1-4l) for baking as it lacks fortification.
-In my experience, fortified milks can impact the baking chemistry and yield unpredictable results.
-That being said, any plant milk should work.
-I have also successfully used Earth’s Own Oat Milk for this recipe in the past.

-[^2]: Vegan Yogurt makes a great egg substitute.
+[^1]: Vegan Yogurt makes a great egg substitute.
 It is my go to replacement for recipes like this.
 I use [Riviera: Coconut Milk Vegan, Plain](https://vegansupply.ca/products/riviera-natural-flavour-yogurt-650g) for baking.
 If you don’t have vegan yogurt on hand, a flax egg (1 tbsp ground flaxseed meal with 3 tbsp of water) should also work fine in this recipe.

-[^3]: I like to make this recipe with part white flour, part whole wheat.
+[^2]: I like to make this recipe with part white flour, part whole wheat.
 You can make it entirely with white flour if you prefer.

-[^4]:For Vegan chocolate chips I recommend reading the ingredients rather than looking for ones that are advertised as Vegan.
+[^3]:For Vegan chocolate chips I recommend reading the ingredients rather than looking for ones that are advertised as Vegan.
 Most semi-sweet chocolate chips other than ‘Chipits’ are dairy free.
 Bakers semi-sweet is a good option.
 Enjoy Life are a good option if you need to avoid other potential allergens like soy.
 Personally I find them overpriced compared to grocery store house brands or Bakers.

 * footnotes will be placed here.
 This line is necessary {:footnotes}